 NOVEL LENGTH

-When I started this journey into becoming a writer I thought my knowledge of good writing and bad writing would sustain me through the process.
+When I started this journey into becoming a writer, I thought my knowledge of good writing and bad writing would sustain me through the process.
 I began to write stories from my journal of ideas but quickly found myself stuck.
-My Scrivener account was filled with several inciting incidences and ideas for the climaxes but I would always get stuck at Act II.
-I also suffered from the creative tendency of not finishing a project because I was too excited for the next idea.
+My Scrivener account was filled with several inciting incidents and ideas for the climaxes, but I would always get stuck at Act II.
+I also suffered from the creative tendency of not finishing a project because I was too excited about the next idea.

 My idea for a book came from a conversation followed by a question, “Would people treat me differently if I were a man?”
-I asked this in a theoretical sense on the literal and began to build and expand on this idea in a book about a woman fed up with being used and neglected even though she followed society’s expectation of being a woman.
-I wrote and wrote even when I had to painstakingly write some awful lines and paragraphs.
+I asked this in a theoretical sense, not the literal.
+I began to build and expand on this idea in a book about a woman fed up with being used and neglected even though she followed society’s expectations of being a woman.
+I wrote even when I had to painstakingly write some awful lines and paragraphs.
 I was determined to finish one idea and know the feeling of finishing the last lines of a book.

 I did it.
-I wrote an awful first draft and greatly disliked what I had written.
-Sections were incomplete, the main character was not likable and the plot was shaky at best.
-I let my supportive husband read it and then I put the draft in a drawer.
-Perhaps, I will return to the little novel one day, but not until I am a more seasoned writer.
-Nevertheless, I did what I set out to do.
-I wrote a book from beginning to end and got some of the kinks of first novel jitters out of my system.
+I wrote a rough first draft and greatly disliked what I had written.
+Some sections were incomplete, the main character was unlikable, and the plot was shaky at best.
+I let my supportive husband read it, and then I put the draft in a drawer.
+Perhaps I will return to the little novel one day, but not until I am a more seasoned writer.
+Nevertheless, I accomplished what I set out to do.
+I wrote a book from beginning to end and got some of the first-novel jitters out of my system.

-The range for various novel lengths is between 50,000 and 110,000 depending on genre and age.
-Standard expectations for a book are around 60,000 to 80,000 words, creating 200 to 300 pages.
-My first novel only reached 40,000 words which seemed like such a crazy number.
-I did not know how I could reach another 20,000 more words let alone double that amount to reach a standard-size 300-page novel.
+The range for various novel lengths is between 50,000 and 110,000 words, depending on genre and age.
+Standard expectations for a book are around 60,000 to 80,000 words, resulting in 200 to 300 pages.
+My first novel only reached 40,000 words, which seemed like a crazy number.
+I did not know how I could reach another 20,000 words, let alone double that amount to reach a standard 300-page novel.

-As of now, my goal is to reach 75,000 words.
+My current goal is to reach 75,000 words.
 This goal feels manageable and would bring me closer to a 300-page novel.
-I am not trying to write a saga or an epic, just something light but meaningful.
-A book that I can be proud of and yet only the first step of many in my writing journey.
+I am not trying to write a saga or an epic, just something light but meaningful—a book that I can be proud of, yet only the first step of many in my writing journey.

 Cover Image: Fidelia Bridges.
 Bird’s Nest and Ferns, 1863.
 The Art Institute of Chicago